 - ensuring that all staff understand their responsibilities in relation to risk management

-- recognising that we may need to proactively take some risks to support the achievement of our objectives, but we will do so with an understanding of the potential impact on the organization.
+- recognising that we may need to proactively take some risks to support the achievement of our objectives, but we will do so with an understanding of their potential impact on the organisation.

 The British Council will review this global policy statement annually to reflect new legal and regulatory developments and ensure good practice.

 This global policy statement was approved by Kate Ewart-Biggs OBE, Interim Chief Executive, in March 2021 and is due for review in March 2022.